In Memory Of... Janet Spence

 University of Texas

-Janet Spence is a major figure in American psychology.
-At the broadest level, her work has focused on the interplay of motivational and individual differences in determining performance in both laboratory and real-life situations.
+Janet Spence was a major figure in American psychology.
+At the broadest level, her work focused on the interplay of motivational and individual differences in determining performance in both laboratory and real-life situations.
 After her early fundamental contributions to work on the role of anxiety in learning and performance and the influence of material incentives on intrinsic motivation, she turned her attention to gender.
 Sexism and stereotypes in modern society: The gender science of Janet Taylor Spence (1999) well reflects her major influences on the field of gender science.
-Spence's work has changed how we think about gender.
-Spence's work has also inspired and guided several generations of researchers, including recipients of prestigious awards that recognize significant scientific contributions to science.
+Spence's work changed how we think about gender.
+Spence's work also inspired and guided several generations of researchers, including recipients of prestigious awards that recognize significant scientific contributions to science.